gaschgithub/microrhythm-analysis/README.md

 - Can symbolic microrhythmic measurements reveal stylistic proximity or distance between genres that share historical or cultural roots?

-The study adopts a **comparative, subdivision-level perspective**, focusing on short rhythmic fragments in order to preserve perceptual grounding while enabling precise temporal measurement.

 ---

 ## Corpus and genres